drarwood/bgex/README.md

 3	/full/path/to/ukb_imp_chr3_v3.bgen
 ...
 ```
+If the file path contains spaces, do not try to escape them or enclose the filename in quotes (see example files provided)
-Note the respective `.bgi` is required and expected to be in the same directory as the `.bgen` file
+Note the respective `.bgi` is required and expected to be in the same directory as the `.bgen` file.

 ### Variant file
 This file should contain at least the chromosome, bp-position, allele1, allele2.
 A 5th column may be provided that specifies the beta or log(OR) aligned to allele1.
 The 5th column will only be used if `--pscore` specified: